hazelcast/hazelcast-cpp-client/README.md

 };
 ```

-Below is an example of a Callable Java task which matches the C++ class above. `MessagePrinter` prints out the message sent from the C++ client at the cluster members.
+An example of a Callable Java task which matches the above C++ class is shown below. `MessagePrinter` prints out the message sent from the C++ client at the cluster members.

 ```Java
 public class MessagePrinter implements IdentifiedDataSerializable, Callable<String> {